Assets can lose book value or become worthless for many reasons:

 Items Become Obsolete or Out of Date

-Accounting for inventory write-down
+Accounting for Inventory Write-Down

-With a relatively large inventory write-down:
+With a relatively substantial inventory write-down:

 - The firm credits a Balance sheet asset account, such as Finished goods inventory.
 A credit transaction lowers the value of an asset account.

 - Simultaneously, the firm debits an Income statement expense account.
 The firm could carry, for instance, an expense account for this purpose called "Inventory shrinkage."
-The expense item in any case appears as an operating expense.
+The expense item, in any case, appears as an operating expense.

-- Firstly, as a debit (increase) to an Income statement expense account.
+- Firstly, as a debit (increase) to an Income statement expense account

-- Secondly, as a credit (decrease) to an asset account.
+- Secondly, as a credit (decrease) to an asset account

 Generally, the kinds of losses that qualify for writing off in this way include: